divergencymcr/divergencymcr.github.io/current/artist/nortonshafau/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-Nikky Norton Shafau is an artist, poet and storyteller.
+Nikky Norton is a poet and performance artist with a strange ambition to become a storybook.

+She takes inspiration from everyday experiences and interactions to inform where she should go next to achieve her transformation.

+At present she creates bedtime stories and delivers magical story experiences in interesting spaces – chocolate boutiques, libraries and secret gardens.

-#### *Becoming Storybook*
+#### *Inside Story*
-My name is Nikky.
-I am a little bit strange…
-I want to become a Storybook.
-On my 30th birthday in 2015 I decided to create my own job title.
-JOB TITLE: Storybook
-There you go.
-See.
-Erm but I wasn't too sure what to do or where to start…
-And so the adventure began trying and failing to become a book.
-I like the idea of entering the unknown…
+This is the initial stage of exploring what it might look like to create a musical theatre experience taking inspiration from storybook aesthetics.
+The idea was to start to explore how visual imagery and costume could take the audience on a journey of transformation.

 ![](nikky.jpg)

 Developed as a Divergency micro-commission with support from hÅb + STUN (Sustained Theatre Up North).
 Supported using public funding by the National Lottery through Arts Council England.